sungnga/react-ecommerce/react-frontend/README.md

     ```
   - In handleFilters() method
     - First, grab myFilters state (an object) and assign it to a variable: `const newFilters = {...myFilters}`
-    - Next, we need to filter by price or by category
+    - Next, we need to filter by category
-      - we want to populate the category and price arrays with category ids or price range
+      - in the filters object, we want to populate the category array with category ids
-      - so we want to access the filters object by using the dot notation and set the price or category, which is coming in as 'filterBy' argument
+      - so we access the filters object by using the dot notation on newFilters and set the price or category, which is coming in as 'filterBy' argument
       - assign this value to filters.
-This updates the filters object
+This will update the filters object
       - `newFilters.filters[filterBy] = filters`
     - Then call setMyFilters() and pass in newFilters to update myFilters state
       - `setMyFilters(newFilters)`